 An Immigration and Customs Enforcement official told KGW that 29-year-old Alia Ghandi was released May 2, pending the resolution of her request for asylum.

 Ghandi originally traveled to Oregon with a valid visa to visit her sister, Leila Ahranjani, on March 29.
-Ghandi was denied entry at the airport and sent to a private correctional facility in The Dalles, awaiting a flight back to Iran.
+Ghandi was denied entry at the airport and sent to a correctional facility in The Dalles, awaiting a flight back to Iran.
 ICE officials did not specify why Ghandi was detained.

 Since Ghandi was jailed in the U.S., she feared she could be punished if she returned to Iran.
 She applied for asylum in early April, after she was moved to ICE’s Tacoma Northwest Detention Center.